Kitchen Equipment Essentials

 The ultimate essential.
 First order of business: Everyone needs a good chef’s knife for chopping, slicing and dicing.
 It’s such a personal preference, although I do NOT recommend those knives sold by your neighborhood college kid that come serrated and promise to never need sharpening.
 Just say no!
 It’s important to have a good quality blade that can be honed and sharpened repeatedly.
 In cooking classes, we use the 8” Zwilling J. A. Henckels Pro Traditional Chef’s Knife.
 It’s the perfect all-purpose knife with a wide blade.
 I especially love the version with the oak handle.
+I also just purchased a Miyabi birchwood chef’s knife and I’m in love with it.
 You do need one serrated knife for cutting bread as well as a paring knife.

 The Best Pans to Buy

 You need at least one cast iron skillet that will take you straight from the stove to the oven.
 Lodge cast iron workhorses are economical and come already seasoned.
 I use mine for everything from frittatas and fajitas to crisps.

 Pans!
 You guys love to ask about pans!
 A good basic all-purpose set of pans is a must.
 I’ve had my All-Clad pans for two decades.
 If you just need one good sauté pan, opt for this minimalist duo.
 Don’t fall for a non-stick set of pans: You’ll get a better sear in these.
 For eggs, I opt for a ceramic pan.
 And here’s a video on how to make easy scrambled eggs using my fave egg pan!

 I also like big, heavy braisers from Staub and keep mine on my stove at all times because I just like looking at it!
 I also use my Staub Perfect Pan almost every day, and I agree — it’s pretty perfect.